Marriage between Scottish and English Royal

 1651 6th August, Stirling Castle is attacked

-by the forces of Oliver Cromwell and captured 8
+by the forces of Oliver Cromwell then captured

 1658, Oliver Cromwell dies, leading to